0xbinder/0xbinder.github.io/content/posts/africa_battle_ctf_2024/index.md

 hex_to_wav(input_file, output_file)
 ```

-I opened the file and it sounded like a morse code and so i used the above sites to get the message.
+Opening the file it sounded like a morse code. https://morsecode.world/international/decoder/audio-decoder-adaptive.html

 ![img-description](1.png)

-The websites gave slightly different output and i had to combine both to try and get the correct flag
+The websites gave slightly different output and i had to combine both to try and get the correct flag https://databorder.com/transfer/morse-sound-receiver/

 ![img-description](2.png)